 The real problem, and the big spoiler, is that the last sector isn’t about exploring but hunting and fighting a boss ship that is far more powerful than any previous ship.
 It has huge shields, tons of weapons, strong crew defense, and you’ll have to defeat it three times.

-Because of its unprecedentedly powerful equipment, the boss battle is gear check (thanks to @davidRovani for the term).
+Because of its unprecedentedly powerful equipment, the boss battle is gear check.
 You lose if you don’t have one of the couple weapons powerful enough to break down its super-shield.
 And because it has more weapons than anything before, you lose if you don’t either have the single piece of equipment that can fix hull damage (hull repair drone) or you get really lucky with the three disappearing, probably-not-close-enough repair ships or you lose.
 It’s that stark.